NAEK2K/StockTracker/README.md

 ## About

-This is a stock tracker app I created with a NodeJS backend and a ReactJS frontend.
+This is a stock tracker app I created with a NodeJS backend, ReactJS frontend, and Lowdb for the database.
 It allows a user to track certain stocks and display them in a list on their dashboard.
 This was a project I took on to learn how to use ReactJS to create an app, and I have to say, I think ReactJS has become one of my favorite libraries to use!

 ## Features
 - Supports creating and using personal accounts